ARMinARM/arminarm/README.md

     sudo apt-get install minicom screen autoconf libusb-1.0-0-dev libtool libftdi-dev texinfo

+On Raspbian 2015-01-31 or newer you'll want to disable the "Device Tree" by adding 'device_tree=' to the bottom of '/boot/config.txt'.
+Or run 'sudo raspi-config' and choose '8 Advanced Options' -> 'A5 Device Tree' -> 'No'.
+You should also do this on older versions of Raspbian that are updated with 'apt-get upgrade'.

 Setup and install software for the ARMinARM board by cloning the repository from github, and run setup.

     git clone https://github.com/ARMinARM/arminarm